robwillisinfo/Disable-PSv2/README.md

 # Disable-PSv2
-Disable PowerShell v2 with Group Policy
+Disabling PowerShell v2 with Group Policy

 This script will disable the PowerShell v2 Engine on Windows 10/Server 2012/16/19, if any other version is detected no changes are made.